Kubernetes 101: Part 2

 Networking

-A node has a IP address
+A node has an IP address

 Each pod gets an internal IP address.
 (Containers don’t have any IP address)